danlapko/stanford_campus_segmentation/solution.md

 Stanford drone dataset has next object classes: pedestrians, bikers, skateboarders, cars, buses, and golf carts.
-For drone navigation task it would be useful to reduce number of classes by following rules: pedestrians -> person; bikers and skateboarders -> bicycle; buses, cars and golf carts -> cars, because this aggregated classes represents objects of the similar physical dimensions and moving behavior, what is important for drone navigation planning.
+For drone navigation task it would be useful to reduce number of classes by following rules: pedestrians, skateboarders -> person; bikers -> bicycle; buses, cars and golf carts -> cars, because this aggregated classes represents objects of the similar physical dimensions and moving behavior, what is important for drone navigation planning.

-So now we have 3 classes: pedestrians, bikers and cars.
+So now we have 3 classes: persons, bicycles and cars.

 ### Train/val splits

-It is necessary to have some data for verification.
 I suggest splitting dataset in train/val in following way:

 * In every scene bring one video to val split;
-* Also bring to val one whole scene because dataset itself has low number of scenes which can differ a lot from each other, so we need to check model on completely unseen data.
+* Also bring to val one whole scene because dataset itself has low number of scenes, so we need to check model on completely unseen data.

 ### Stanford dataset analysis